-The best brownies ooze chocolate goodness with every bite, but this recipe also gives hints of caramel with delicious crunch.
+The best brownies ooze soft chewy goodness with every bite, but this recipe also gives hints of chocolate caramel with delicious crunch.

 Brownie cooking tips

 “I love the combination of chocolate and deep rich caramel.
 Not the gooey, super sweet kind, but the really, dark, almost slightly bitter caramel.
-This recipe celebrates this wonderful combination, and to enhance the caramel flavour I have used raw caster sugar for its molasses taste, as well as a little malt.
-Be careful not to over-bake this Brownie as you want a rich, fudgy texture not a dry cake.
-Dust with a little cocoa powder and serve with some rich Caramel sauce for a very adult Brownie,” Thomas Schnetzler.
+This recipe celebrates this wonderful combination, and to enhance the caramel flavour, I have used raw caster sugar for its molasses taste and a little malt.
+Be careful not to over-bake this Brownie as you want a rich, fudgy texture, not a dry cake.
+Dust with a little cocoa powder and serve with some rich caramel sauce for a very adult brownie,” Thomas Schnetzler.

-25g Malted milk powder – find it in the ‘milk additive’ aisle of supermarket
+- 25g Malted milk powder – find it in the ‘milk additive’ aisle of the supermarket

 Cocoa powder for decorating